paszu/3DSRepo/Part-5-(arm9loaderhax).md

 You can now hold X on boot to launch Uncart, a tool for [converting a physical game cart](https://www.reddit.com/r/3dshacks/comments/4hwuhf/) to an installable file.

 You can update your arm9loaderhax installation in the future by following the instructions on the [Updating arm9loaderhax](https://github.com/Plailect/Guide/wiki/Updating-arm9loaderhax/) page.

+To use [NTR CFW](https://github.com/44670/BootNTR/), get `ntr.bin` from the appropriate zip on [this](https://github.com/44670/BootNTR/releases) page and copy it to the root of your SD card, then install `BootNTR.cia` from [this](https://github.com/astronautlevel2/BootNTR/releases/) page.

 You can remove any extra files from the root of the SD card that are not in the image.